 2. Register for the National Council Licensure Examination for Registered Nurses.

-A passing score on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a prerequisite for registered nurse licensure in Connecticut.7 Candidates must register to take the NCLEX-RN prior to filing a license application with the Connecticut Department of Public Health, or delays in processing may occur.7 The initial registration to take the NCLEX-RN is done with Pearson VUE, a test administrator used to schedule and proctor the exam.2
+A passing score on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a prerequisite for registered nurse licensure in Connecticut.7 Candidates must register to take the NCLEX-RN prior to filing a license application with the Connecticut Department of Public Health or delays in processing may occur.7 The initial registration to take the NCLEX-RN is done with Pearson VUE, the test administrator used to schedule and proctor the exam.2

 3. Apply for Registered Nurse Licensure.